 A hot water system failure can often be a blessing in disguise, especially if your system is over ten years old.
 The world of hot water system technology moves quickly, and there’s a good chance that your system isn’t as efficient as some newer models.
 This means you may have to consider choosing a new hot water system for your home.

 So, what are the signs that your hot water system is beginning to fail?
-Is it time to invest in a more modern model with all the perks of recent innovation?
+Is it time to invest in a more modern model or is it better to hire someone to repair your water system?
 Read on for more information.

 1. Water discolouring